Concordium/concordium.github.io/source/mainnet/net/installation/downloads.rst

 The genesis block is included in node distributions.
 Download the block separately to inspect it or to run a node in a custom configuration.

+.. _mainnet-genesis-block:

+.. dropdown:: Mainnet

    - `Download the mainnet genesis block <https://distribution.mainnet.concordium.software/data/genesis.dat>`_

       - SHA256 checksum of the download: :substitution-code:`|mainnet-genesis-block-checksum|`
       - :ref:`Verification instructions <verification-mainnet-genesis-block>`

+.. _testnet-genesis-block:

+.. dropdown:: Testnet

+   - `Download the testnet genesis block <https://distribution.testnet.concordium.com/data/genesis.dat>`_

+      - SHA256 checksum of the download: ``69db4360f0a16414db86a920513600cfe29241c0c713a07d8e79dad19103e91d``

+.. _downloads-auxiliary-tools:

 Auxiliary tools
 ===============